 What We Need for This Stage

 - Medical and Dental Evaluations.
 Regardless of the patient’s age, we have to review whether there are no dental health problems.
 Unfortunately, many patients only come in when they have problems with gum disease or tooth decay and may not realize that their dental alignment is to blame.
-We want to ensure our patient’s dental health is in optimal conditions to resist their orthodontic treatment.
+We want to ensure our patient’s dental health is in optimal condition to resist their orthodontic treatment.

 - Dental X-Rays.
 Many individuals are afraid of the radiation concerns from x-rays, but the advancements in technology from the past half a century have let us use them safely within the office setting.
 These detailed images let us track the dental development of younger patients.
-We can predict if their permanent teeth will erupt without problem or not.
+We can predict if their permanent teeth will erupt without a problem or not.
 These tools also help us determine what happens with your wisdom teeth and if you need a tooth extraction.

 - Photographs.
-Sometimes, specialists will want to get some evidence for before and after case studies.
+Sometimes, specialists will want to get some evidence before and after case studies.
 Taking these pictures will also help the patient realize how far they’ve come since the start of their ortho treatment with braces or other appliances.

 - Models and Computer-Generated Images.
 We want to be absolutely certain that we’re planning for the right case; we don’t want just to see as we go, so we’ll need a model of your mouth to know where you need the most help.
 Computer-generated 3D models also let us make projections and show them to you.

 This is definitely what most people think of when the idea of orthodontics reaches their minds.
 The active stage of orthodontics is where all the action happens.
 The active phase takes care of aligning your teeth, placing them in the right position, correcting your jaw positioning, and bite correction.